We have a number of talks coming up about our expeditions, register for a talk by clicking here!

 Documentation – Listed above, these documents need to be in your hand luggage

-Below is a list of essential equipment required for the terrestrial element of your expedition.
+Below is a list of essential equipment required for the whole expedition.
 Unless clearly stated, everything here is completely essential.
 Some items in this list will also be used in the marine site (such as your sleeping bag and rucksack) but the forest site is much more limited on what will be suitable.

 Please note that during your forest week you will be allowed to store your marine specific kit securely in a local town.